 Ultimately, you get special treatment and advanced support as a Shopify Plus merchant without losing any time.
 Standard Shopify users still receive 24/7 customer support and can join discussion forums with other Shopify merchants.

-As a standard Shopify merchant, you can have access to a pre-built checkout process.
+As a standard Shopify merchant, you can access a pre-built checkout process.
 Since Shopify is a hosted platform, you cannot access or modify the code.
-In other words, you won’t be able to make any custom changes to your checkout page.
+In other words, you won’t be able to make custom changes to your checkout page.
 The checkout process is complex to develop, so this might not be a big loss for a new business.

 Theme customization is a key player in your decision between Shopify vs Shopify Plus.
 All Shopify clients can choose and implement one of their 10 free and 72 paid themes.
 Plus, some of them even come in different languages.